filecoin-project/specs/content/systems/filecoin_nodes/clock/_index.md

     - `time.google.com` (more on [Google Public NTP](https://developers.google.com/time))
     - `ntp-b.nist.gov` ([NIST](https://tf.nist.gov/tf-cgi/servers.cgi) servers require registration)
   - We further recommend making 3 measurements in order to drop by using the network to drop outliers
-  - See how [go-ethereum does this](https://github.com/ethereum/go-ethereum/blob/master/p2p/discv5/ntp.go) for inspiration
 - clients MAY consider using cesium clocks instead for accurate synchrony within larger mining operations

 Mining operations have a strong incentive to prevent their clock from drifting ahead more than one epoch to keep their block submissions from being rejected.
 Likewise they have an incentive to prevent their clocks from drifting behind more than one epoch to avoid partitioning themselves off from the synchronized nodes in the network.